[Home Page] [Family History] [Names Index] [Family Feature Stories] [Site Map] [Links] [Search]

 Walter Thomas Bassett

-Walter is known for his service in the Victorian Navy in colonial times, his trip to China as part of the Victorian naval contingent during the so-called Boxer Rebellion, and - until his death in 1952 - his contact with members of the Dadswell family.
+Walter is known for his service in the Victorian Navy in colonial times, his trip to China as part of the Victorian naval contingent during the Boxer Rebellion, and - until his death in 1952 - his contact with members of the Dadswell family.

 Contact with he and his wife (formerly Annie Crittall) at their Ivanhoe, Melbourne, home led to meetings over many years with members of the Bassett and Crittall families when Australian Dadswells travelled to England.

+In September 1883, when aged 18, Walter Bassett embarked on a career at sea, sailing aboard the trading ship Cape Vincent as an apprentice for four years.
 The following year he was selected to act in place of the 3rd officer who was one of seven crew members lost to cholera.
-Walter remained as acting 3rd office until completion of his apprenticeship.
+Walter remained as acting 3rd officer until completion of his apprenticeship.

-[Although there are some time discrepancies in the story, Henry Dadswell (1894-1978) of Red Cliffs said Walter had told him he went to sea early in life, that the captain of his ship had been so severe he ran away - and by joining the Navy the captain could not pursue him].
+[Although there are some time discrepancies in the story, Henry William Dadswell (1894-1978) of Red Cliffs said Walter had told him he went to sea early in life, that the captain of his ship had been so severe he ran away - and by joining the Navy the captain could not pursue him].

 His certificate of service with the Victorian Navy showed that despite his prior sea-going apprenticeship, he still served six months on probation before being accepted for a five year enlistment.